MJKWoolnough/jslib/README.md

 ## <a name="windows_taskmanager">windows_taskmanager</a>

-The windows_taskmanager module provides a replacement for the [windows](#windows) module [ShellElement](#windows_shellelement) that allows `Windows` to be minimised within the shell, appearing as just the title-bar at the bottom of the shell.
+The windows_taskmanager module provides a replacement for the [windows](#windows) module [ShellElement](#windows_shellelement) that allows `Windows` to be minimised within the shell, appearing as just the title-bar at the bottom of the shell.aThe exports are the same as the [windows](#windows) module, except for the changes below.

-NB: Any [custom control buttons](#windows_windowelement_addcontrolbutton) will not be displayed on the title-bar while minimised.

 |  Export      |  Type    |  Description |
 |--------------|----------|--------------|
 | shell        | Function | A [DOMBind](#dom_dombind) that creates a ShellElement. |
 | ShellElement | Class    | A drop-in replacement for the [windows](#windows) module [ShellElement](#windows_shellelement).
 Registered with customElements as `windows-shell-taskmanager`. |

+NB: Any [custom control buttons](#windows_windowelement_addcontrolbutton) will not be displayed on the title-bar while minimised.